1958 Atlantic hurricane season: Hurricane Janice

 A tropical wave moved through the Lesser Antilles on September 30.
 It moved westward through the Caribbean, developing a broad circulation by October 3 as it approached Jamaica.
 The weak circulation gradually became better organized, developing into a tropical depression near the Cayman Islands on October 4.
 The system quickly intensified into Tropical Storm Janice as it moved toward the coast of Cuba.
 An eastward-moving cold front turned the storm to the north and northeast, and Janice crossed central Cuba early on October 6.
 The storm intensified while moving through the Bahamas, becoming a hurricane on October 7.
 Janice slowed that day and reached peak winds of 100 mph.
 On October 9, the hurricane turned to the east-northeast, and by that time had weakened slightly; however, the next day it re-attained its previous peak intensity while passing northwest of Bermuda, reaching a minimum pressure of 968 mbar.
 On October 12, Janice became extratropical in the northern Atlantic Ocean, and the next day merged with a stronger non-tropical low offshore Atlantic Canada.

 The precursor to Janice dropped heavy rainfall in Jamaica, reaching over 20 in in some locations.
 Rain-induced flooding destroyed homes, wrecked crops, and damaged coastal wharves and roads.
 Eight people were killed, and the floods were considered the worst in 25 years.
-When Janice was still over Cuba, the Weather Bureau issued gale warnings from Vero Beach, Florida to Cape Hatteras, North Carolina.
+When Janice was still over Cuba, the Weather Bureau issued gale warnings from Vero Beach, Florida, to Cape Hatteras, North Carolina.
 In the Bahamas, Janice produced peak winds of 63 mph on San Salvador Island.
 In Nassau, one person was killed while trying to move a boat.
 A dredger was lost and a yacht was seriously damaged in the Bahamas, and damage in the country reached $200,000.

-Tropical Storm Twelve
+Unnamed October tropical storm

 A low pressure area developed north of Hispaniola from a dissipating cold front, organizing into a tropical depression on October 15.
 The system moved to the north-northeast, attaining peak winds of 50 mph, based on reports from ships.
 On October 17, the storm transitioned into an extratropical cyclone as it interacted with an approaching cold front.
 The storm continued northeastward, merging with a larger storm on October 19 to the south of Atlantic Canada.

 Storm names

-The following names were used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1958.
+The following list of names was used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1958.
+This was a completely new set of names, thus every name used this season was used for the first time.